bcbio/bcbio-nextgen/docs/contents/configuration.md

 #### Parallelization

 * `nomap_split_size` Unmapped base pair regions required to split analysis into blocks.
 Creates islands of mapped reads surrounded by unmapped (or N) regions, allowing each mapped region to run in parallel. (default: 250)
 * `nomap_split_targets` Number of target intervals to attempt to split processing into.
 This picks unmapped regions evenly spaced across the genome to process concurrently.
-Limiting targets prevents a large number of small targets. (default: 200 for standard runs, 20 for CWL runs)
+Limiting targets prevents a large number of small targets which can blow up the memory for runs with many samples. (default: 200 for standard runs, 20 for CWL runs)

 #### Multiple samples